liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

     ![Figure 1: You can add your new tracking action to the form, but it doesn't do anything yet.](../../images/tracking-action-deploy.png)

-You've succesfully deployed your tracking action plugin.
+You've successfully deployed your tracking action plugin.
 Next, you'll learn about the components that were generated for you and how to edit them to create a functional Audience Targeting tracking action.